mhmdawnallah/Learning-Apache-Flink/word_counter/README.md

 - Clone the repository
 - Navigate to the root of the word_counter directory
 - Run the command `mvn clean install`
-- Run the command `mvn exec:java -Dexec.mainClass=wc.WordCount`
+- Run the command `mvn exec:java -Dexec.mainClass=batch.WordCount`

 ### Transformations
 - `map`: The map transformation is used to apply a function to each element in the dataset.
 In this program, it is used to split the line of text into individual words.